This five day Cambodia itinerary has you covered as you experience some of the best that this incredible country has to offer!

 Along the way you are sure to enjoy many of the top highlights and activities that Cambodia has to offer.

 * Affiliate Disclosure: This post may contain affiliate links, which means I may receive a commission if you make a purchase through the links provided, at no additional cost to you.
 Thanks for supporting the work I put into TripTins!

 The Perfect 5 Days in Cambodia Travel Itinerary

-Take a look at the map below which points out the route between Siem Reap up north and Phnom Penh further south.
+Take a look at the map below which points out the route starting in Siem Reap up north and then heading to Phnom Penh further south.

 Cambodia Itinerary 5 Days Detailed Guide

 Now let’s get on to the actual trip!
 The following is a detailed breakout of the daily attractions and activities on this 5 day Cambodia itinerary.

 Feel free to scroll through and click on any more in depth posts along the way.